nearpayio/nearpay-react-connect-example/README.md

-# Nearpay Web SDK Example
+# Nearpay Web SDK React Example

 this is a small demonstration of Nearpay web SDK usage written using react framework